Nazulka/WD-Buzzwords/README.md

 ##### Features available to registered users and admin
 CRUD Functionality
 ###### Add Term
 * The form allows users to add new entries and their description.
-It features a check-before-adding chart [credit: Macmillan Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html) to help users to decide whether to add their word to the dictionary.
+It features a check-before-adding chart to help users to decide whether to add their word to the dictionary.
 * If users try to add a term that already exists in the dictionary, they get a flash notification.
 Unique entries are added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.
 ###### Account Page
 * The Account page displays the entries made by the user.